-Prawns Kanthari is a traditional Kerala coastal recipe prepared with fresh prawns and aromatic spices.
-Known for its bold flavor and gentle heat, this dish reflects the simplicity and richness of home-style seafood cooking.
+Prawns Kanthari is a classic Kerala coastal dish prepared with fresh prawns, crushed green chillies, and aromatic spices.
+Known for its bold heat and rustic flavour, this recipe reflects the simplicity of traditional home-style seafood cooking where fresh ingredients and gentle cooking bring out the best taste.

 - Fresh prawns – cleaned and deveined